OngMinXian/NUSPlanner/README.md

 Adhering to its core focus of catering to student demographics, NUSPlanner is integrated with NUSMODS, a popular module planning website for students, so that students can also track their modular progress.
 This ensures that users of NUSPlanner remain focused on their goals and stay ahead of the game at all times.

 ## Motivation :fire:
-Contrary to popular belief, education is no longer the golden ticket to employment in Singapore.
+Contrary to popular belief, education is no longer the ticket to employment in Singapore.

 According to a report by professional networking platform LinkedIn, **39% of companies in Singapore look for employees with technical skills, which is nearly 2 times higher than companies who value traditional qualifications such as education and working experience[^1].**